-All Senior Officers participate in the STIP, and the CEO and MEC participate in the LTIP.
+For plans starting in 2021, all Senior Officers participate in the STIP and the LTIP.
 STIP and LTIP awards are paid in the year following the performance period based on achievement of targets and goals and after audited financial statements are issued.
-The awards for the 2016-2018 LTIP were paid in 2019.
-The 2017-2019 LTIP awards were paid in 2020.
-The 2018-2020 LTIP awards will be paid in 2021 as disclosed in the Summary Compensation Table.
-Current plans are based on three years of performance and include the 2018-2020 LTIP, 2019-2021 LTIP and 2020-2022 LTIP.
+The 2017-2019 LTIP awards were paid in 2020, and the 2018-2020 LTIP awards were paid in 2021.
+The 2019-2021 LTIP awards will be paid in 2022 as disclosed in the Summary Compensation Table.

 The measures used in incentive compensation are believed to be key drivers of Northwest FCS' long-term success and are directly correlated to the pay received by Senior Officers.
-Components of compensation increased or decreased in 2020 based on the level of achievement of these goals, which are tied to Northwest FCS' purpose and strategy.
+Components of compensation increased or decreased in 2021 based on the level of achievement of these goals, which are tied to Northwest FCS' purpose and strategy.